jeffbass/imagezmq/docs/req-vs-pub.rst

 images.
 Further development will refactor these into single methods for sending and receiving.

-ImageSender/ImageHub pair can work in one of following modes: REQ/REP or PUB/SUB.
+ImageSender/ImageHub can work in one of following modes: REQ/REP or PUB/SUB.
-The mode is selected when ImageSender and ImageHub are instantiated by setting REQ_REP parameter in constructor to *True* or *False*.
-REQ/REP mode is a default one.
+The mode is selected when ImageSender and ImageHub are instantiated by setting REQ_REP parameter in the constructor to *True* or *False*.
+REQ/REP mode is the default.

 Two messaging patterns: REQ/REP and PUB/SUB
 ==========================================

-These two modes (or to be more precise,  messaging patterns) are very similar: both are used to send images from sender to receiver.
-But the behaviour of the sender and receiver is pretty different.
+These two modes (or to be more precise,  messaging patterns) are very similar;
+both are used to send images from sender to receiver.
+But the behavior of the sender and receiver is significantly different for the two messaging patterns.

-**REQ/REP** pattern guarantees image delivery from sender to recipient: sender reception confirmation from recipient before next image is sent.
-This feature makes the code blocking.
-This means that if a recipient for some reason does not reply sender will stop execution (it will be blocked).
+**REQ/REP** pattern guarantees image delivery from sender to recipient: the sender receives confirmation from recipient before next image is sent.
+This makes the code "blocking".
+This means that if a recipient for some reason does not reply sender will stop execution until it does receive a reply (it will be blocked).

-Another interesting moment about REQ/REP pattern is that one recipient can receive images from many senders, however one sender can send images only to single recipient (one-to-many relation).
-This feature helps a lot in dynamic environment when you know address of the hub (computer where ImageHub runs), but addresses of senders (computers or RPIs on which ImageSender runs) can change dynamically (for example, you use DHCP and RPIs tend to reboot time to time).
+Another feature of the REQ/REP pattern is that one recipient can receive images from many senders, however one sender can send images only to single recipient (one-to-many relation).
+This feature helps a lot in an environment when you know address of the hub (computer where ImageHub runs), but addresses of senders (computers or RPIs on which ImageSender runs) can change often (for example, you use DHCP and RPIs tend to reboot time to time).

-**PUB/SUB** in contrast is a non-blocking pattern with a not guaranteed delivery.
+**PUB/SUB** in contrast is a non-blocking pattern with a non-guaranteed delivery.
-Sender does not expect confirmation from recipient, even more, sender will continue sending images event if there is no recipients at all (images will be discaded right away by underlying library, so you should not worry about memory leaks).
+Sender does not expect confirmation from recipient.
+And the sender will continue sending images even if there are no recipients at all (images will be discarded right away by underlying library, so you need not worry about memory leaks).

-Also, PUB/SUB pattern support a many-to-many relations.
+Also, the PUB/SUB pattern supports many-to-many relations.
 One sender can send to many recipients and each recipient can receive images from many senders.

-However, from configuration point of view this pattern requires more planning: each sender is an image server and ImageHub should explicitly subscribe to them so you have to know addresses of all senders (no dynamic discoveries).
+However, from a configuration point of view this pattern requires more planning: each sender is an image server and ImageHub must explicitly subscribe to them.
+The recipient must know the addresses of all senders.

 Taking described differences into account you can chose appropriate pattern for your application: use REQ/REP pattern for images delivery from cameras to central